mcgarrah/gs1_gpc_python/docs/dev/testing.rst

 Testing
 =======

-This document provides information about testing the GS1 GPC Import project.
+This document provides information about testing the GS1 GPC project.

 Running Tests
 -----------